 For teachers of schools, lyceums and gymnasiums, students, high school students, applicants, philologists and a wide range of readers.

-For teachers of schools, lyceums and gymnasiums, high school students, university entrants, students of philology and a wide range of readers.
+For teachers of schools, lyceums and gymnasiums; students, high school students, university entrants, specialists in philology and a wide range of readers.